Journée apprentissage appliqué aux données non-structurées

 Convex Functions and Neural Networks: a Case Study in Natural Language Processing, Joseph LEROUX, LIPN, Université Paris 13

-(To be announced), Nistor GROZAVU, LIPN, Université Paris 13
+Domain name recommendation based on Deep Neural Networks, Nistor GROZAVU, LIPN, Université Paris 13

 9h30 Evaluation de la fiabilité des algorithmes de "Machine Learning"